d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-waston.md

 In the following, we transform the training dataset to keys and values to train the attention model.
-In the parametric attention pooling, any training input takes key-value pairs from all the training examples but itself to predict its output.
+In the parametric attention pooling, any training input takes key-value pairs from all the training examples except for itself to predict its output.

 ```{.python .input}
 # Shape of `X_tile`: (`n_train`, `n_train`), where each column contains the